PathologyDataScience/HistomicsML2/docs/data-create.rst

   $ docker run -it --rm --name createboundary -v "$PWD":/dataset cancerdatascience/hml_dataset_gpu:1.0 python scripts/SuperpixelSegmentation.py --superpixelSize 64 --patchSize 128

+The -v option here mounts the base project folder inside the Docker container so the data can be output there.

 .. note::
   Parameters of the superpixel segmentation script ``SuperpixelSegmentation.py`` can be adjusted to change the size, shape, and threshold of superpixels to discard background regions